Abstract

 HL

-Targeted brachyury degradation disrupts a highly specific autoregulatory program controlling chordoma cell identity
+, et al. Targeted brachyury degradation disrupts a highly specific autoregulatory program controlling chordoma cell identity.

 Cell Rep Med